Tax Collector's Office

 - 3rd Installment: 1/4 the total estimated taxes plus the remaining ½ of any adjustment made for actual tax liability discounted 3%.

 4th Installment: 1/4 of the total estimated taxes plus the remaining ½ of any adjustment for actual tax liability.
 No discount applies.

 Payment due by March 31st

 Real Estate taxes become delinquent on April 1 of each year.
+As of April 1, 3% interest is added to the gross tax amount due plus advertising costs and fees.
 After real estate taxes become delinquent, they are advertised in a local newspaper once a week for three consecutive weeks.
 The advertising and collection costs are added to the delinquent tax bill.

 Beginning on or before June 1, the Tax Collector is required by law to hold a Tax Certificate Sale.
 The tax certificate represents a lien on unpaid real estate properties.
 Interest accrues on the tax certificate from June 1 until the taxes are paid.
 The amount of the certificate is the sum of the unpaid real estate tax and the non-ad valorem assessment, interest, advertising costs and fees.Back to Top

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.